awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2rescue.md

 ## Running the Automation<a name="automation-ec2rescue-executing"></a>

 **Note**
 The following procedure describes steps that you perform in the Amazon EC2 console\.
-You can also perform these steps in the new [AWS Systems Manager console](https://console.aws.amazon.com/systems-manager/)\.
-The steps in the new console will differ from the steps below\.
+You can also perform these steps in the [AWS Systems Manager console](https://console.aws.amazon.com/systems-manager/)\.
+The steps in the new console differ from the steps below\.

 **Important**
 The following Automation execution stops the unreachable instance\.
 Stopping the instance can result in lost data on attached instance store volumes \(if present\)\.
 Stopping the instance can also cause the public IP to change, if no Elastic IP is associated\.